JetBrains/ring-ui/CONTRIBUTING.md

 After you make some visual changes, run `npm run gemini-test` to make sure there are no regressions.

-To update the reference images for a certain component (for example, `alert`) run `npm run gemini-gather ../../components/alert/*.gemini.js`.
+To update the reference images for a certain component (for example, `alert`):

+1. `cd packages/gemini`
+2. `npm run gemini-gather ../../components/alert/*.gemini.js`.